 Roasted Aubergine Carrot Couscous

 Roasted aubergine carrot couscous is a nice simple recipe that requires relatively little effort to prepare.
 I do like these sorts of recipes.
-The aubergine and carrots are roasted in the oven, whilst the remaining ingredients gently steam in a pan.
+You roast the aubergine and carrots in the oven, whilst the remaining ingredients gently steam in a pan.
 It’s then just a case of combining the two and adding a few herbs and seasoning.

 The recipe calls for dill.
 I couldn’t find any anywhere.
 We used to grow it down on the plot and oh, how I miss it.
 Now we’re getting our new garden into shape, I think I’ll try growing some again next year.
 I reckon dill would be a lovely addition to the roasted aubergine carrot couscous, but I had to make do with double quantities of parsley instead.

 In the end, I made only half of the recipe.
 It was more than enough to feed two of us for dinner.
 I only had one aubergine, but it was a large (ish) one, so I used more carrots than the recipe stated and roasted them both in the same tray.